djkeu/Kukuk/README.md

 # Kukuk - a digital cuckoo clock

 ## Description
-Kukuk is an Android app that mimics a cuckoo-clock.
-A cuckoo sound is played and a message is shown at every hour, indicating the hour of the day, and once every quarter.
+Kukuk mimics a cuckoo-clock.
+A cuckoo sound and a message indicate the hour of the day.
+On top of that, every quarter of an hour the cuckoo sound and message are played once.
 If this is considered too intrusive, the user can opt to have only the hours indicated and skip the quarterly alarms.

-The minutely alarms are included for testing/showcasing purposes.
+The minutely alarms are included for testing/showcasing purposes only and are not recommeneded for everyday use.

 ## About Kukuk
 - App Name: Kukuk